Should you just bite the bullet—part with the extra cash—and finally go organic?

 I’ve warned you before about the synthetic chemicals that they douse non-organic crops in.
-In fact, just last week I told you the tragic story of rancher Abel’s cattle that may very well have been the victims of some of those dangerous chemicals.
+Like the tragic story of rancher Abel’s cattle that may very well have been the victims of some of those dangerous chemicals.

 Now I have a new warning.
 And this time it’s about the unanticipated side effect of a synthetic fungicide.

-Last week the Endocrine Society held their 94th annual meeting in Houston.
-Researchers revealed the results of a study that links the fungicide tolylfluanid… a synthetic pesticide commonly used on farm crops… to insulin resistance.
+At the Endocrine Society’s 94th annual meeting in Houston. researchers revealed the results of a study that links the fungicide tolylfluanid… a synthetic pesticide commonly used on farm crops… to insulin resistance.
 And, as you know, insulin resistance is the first red flag on the road to diabetes.

 I’ve been warning about the relationship between synthetic chemicals and metabolism-related diseases for years.
 So this isn’t the first time I’ve connected the dots between the twin epidemics of obesity and diabetes and environmental contaminants for you.

 But this is the first time a mainstream endocrinologist… Dr. Robert Sargis, M.D., Ph.D… has supported those warnings by flat out saying that an environmental pollutant can indeed bring on insulin resistance.

 Chemical culprit linked to diabetes